What is Bacterial Vaginosis?

 Healthy vaginas are slightly acidic, thanks to the presence of good bacteria called lactobacilli that produce lactic acid.
 However, if these are in short supply, harmful bacteria can grow and trigger occurrences of BV.

 Although 'Bacterial Vaginosis' sounds scary BV is actually very common, in fact more women in the UK suffer from it than any other vaginal condition.
-And it’s twice as prevalent as thrush, even though BV is often mistaken for thrush, purely because this is better known.
+And it’s twice as prevalent as thrush, even though BV is often mistaken for thrush, mainly because thrush is better known and understood.
 Because very few people have heard of BV they typically treat symptoms as thrush.
 This can cause recurrences of BV and sometimes lead to thrush!